cyfinoid/keychecker/Readme.md

 # 1. Use GitHub Actions to publish to TestPyPI:
 #    - Go to Actions tab → "Publish to PyPI" → "Run workflow"
 #    - Enter a test version (e.g., 1.0.2-rc1)
-#    - This will test installation with pip, pipx, and uv
+#    - This will test installation with pip, pipx, and uv (with --pre flag for pre-releases)
 # 2. Create a GitHub release to publish to PyPI:
 #    - Version consistency is automatically verified
-#    - Production publication with full testing
+#    - Production publication with full testing (stable versions only)
 ```
 ### Alternatives